nikmihalevich/react-redux-sandbox/README.md

 # React-Redux Sandbox

-Application for exercise with redux for example synchronous and asynchronous requests.
+Application for exercise with redux on the example of synchronous and asynchronous requests

 ## Installation